Cost per hire: how to calculate it quickly and easily (Plus link to calculator tool)

-It’s important to note that cost is only one piece in a puzzle of building a good hiring process.
+It’s important to note that cost is only one piece of the puzzle.
 It’s useful, but not to be looked at in isolation.
-Don’t let high cost-per-hire scare you, it doesn’t indicate that your recruitment processes are ineffective; use it in conjunction with other metrics to make sure your hiring spending is being allocated in the right areas.
+Don’t let a high cost-per-hire scare you, it doesn’t indicate that your recruitment processes are ineffective; use it in conjunction with other metrics to make sure your hiring spending is being allocated in the right areas.

 Don’t worry, we’ve got you covered with our FREE buyers guide to pre-hire assessments!

 The ThriveMap Newsroom

 Subscribe for insights, debunks and what amounts to a free, up-to-date recruitment toolkit.